DataDog/integrations-extras/tidb/README.md

 ## Troubleshooting

+### Missing CPU and Memory metrics for TiKV and TiFlash instances on macOS

+You will not get CPU or Memory metrics for TiKV and TiFlash instances in two cases:

+- Running TiKV or TiFlash instances with [tiup playground][13] on macOS.
+- Or, running TiKV or TiFlash instances with [docker-compose up][14] on a new Apple M1 machine.

 ### Too many metrics

 The TiDB check enables Datadog's `distribution` metric type by default.
 This part of data is quite large and may consume lots of resources.
 You can modify this behavior in `tidb.yml` file: